-Marketing effectiveness
+Marketing Effectiveness

 There is a risk that we are not effective at promoting Canada as a premier tourism destination.
-While the impact of this risk materializing would be significant, the mitigation activities in place contribute to a low likelihood of occurrence.

-Mitigation activities: We will maintain a strong brand; employ marketing that is innovative and aligned with a consumer's path to purchase; assess the effectiveness of our marketing; use insights to inform decisions; communicate our value and impact to the tourism industry; and apply human and financial resources optimally.
+Mitigation activities: We will continue to maintain a strong brand, employ marketing that is innovative and aligned with a consumer's path to purchase, assess the effectiveness of our marketing, use insights to inform decisions, communicate our value and impact to the tourism industry, and apply human and financial resources optimally.

-Performance measurement
+Performance Measurement

 There is a risk that we will be unable to measure the impact, effectiveness and attributable results of our marketing efforts, including the use of new marketing communications technologies in a manner that is meaningful to our stakeholders.
-Both the impact and likelihood of this risk are assessed as moderate, given the weight placed on the ability to measure results and the complexity of measuring them.

-Mitigation activities: We will utilize the latest technology to measure the results of our marketing efforts and we will continue working with our partners to standardize performance measurement approaches.
+Mitigation activities: We will continue to utilize the latest technology to measure the results of our marketing efforts and we will continue working with our partners to standardize performance measurement approaches.